NENA911/NG911GISDataModel/flatfile_templates/schema/README.md

 Python files to support code integration within this repository.
 Usage in other programming languages should only require minor modifications.

+> **IMPORTANT!**
+>
-These schemas are directly tied to their associated NENA document (NENA-STA-006.x-YYYY).
-They are only updated when the associated document is released.
+>NENA NG9-1-1 GIS Data Model schemas are directly associated to their associated NENA document (NENA-STA-006.x-YYYY).
+They are ONLY updated when the associated document is released.
+>

-**Domains are only accurate at time of publication.**
+> **Domains are only accurate at time of publication.** Some domains rely on external resources that can be updated separately.
+URLs are provided to the sources for these domains in the comments of the schema.

 ---